 The porters were uniformly great and exceptionally kind, and the camp staff were also very kind and polite.
 Their hard work made the trip much easier.

-Bonding with the other trekkers: On the trail to Broad Peak and K2, a very special connection develops between the trekkers.
+Bonding with the other trekkers: On the trail of Broad Peak, a very special connection develops between the trekkers.
 It’s a great gift.